 German bus only hosts Powerchild, organisation against sexual violence towards children.
 If you think that print is somewhat strange, really, their real bus has it too - the baby elephant being safe with its parent is a symbol, I reckon.
 Apart from Powerchild there’s also meetings with bke in the hotel.

-Italian bus is dedicated to Unicef, like in Sweden and - formerly - France and Spain.
+Italian bus is dedicated to Unicef, like - formerly - in Sweden, France and Spain.

-The bus in Singapore and the Netherlands is plain white (Brazil joined), thus allowing to host multiple non-profit organisations.
+The bus in Singapore, the Netherlands and sometimes other countries is plain white, thus allowing to host multiple non-profit organisations.
 The park public room is permanently accessible in navigator.
 Occasionally we see this bus in other countries - not having the park permanently - for one-time/occasional events (US, China).
-UK has switched to this bus version too, and it is now available in Brazil and Denmark.
+UK switched to this bus version for a while too, and it was in Brazil and Denmark.

 Singapore hosts Knights (general charity) en AVA (promoting responsible behavior concerning food and animals).

-In the Netherlands there’s sessions with STZG (Stichting tegen zinloos geweld - Foundation against aimless violence), Pestweb (Against child harassment/bullying) and Warchild (helping war victims).
-Also Docters without borders and Childright (Global child rights) used to be in there, but not anymore.
+In the Netherlands there’s sessions with Pestweb (Against child harassment/bullying), Warchild (helping war victims) and Sterkamp (youthcare).
+Also Docters without borders and Childright (Global child rights) and STZG (Stichting tegen zinloos geweld - Foundation against aimless violence) used to be in there, but not anymore.
 The COC (representing homosexuality) had a one-time presence during a ‘Week of tolerance’.

-Spanish bus currently hosts Cibervoluntarios.
-To get their logo properly on top the bus was somewhat enlarged (or as Spanner/Zatley phrased it properly: “ohhh fat bus”, bit weird alright).
+Spanish bus in 2008 hosted Cibervoluntarios.
+To get their logo properly on top the bus was somewhat enlarged (or as Zatley phrased it properly: “ohhh fat bus”, bit weird alright).
+Cibervoluntarios badge.

 Spanish bus used to host Chaval, youth department of an organisation for online safety.
-Outside the bus there’s also information being given by Comisariado Europeo del Automóvil - concerning itself with road safety and children.
+Outside the bus there was also information being given by Comisariado Europeo del Automóvil - concerning itself with road safety and children.
+Chaval badge.
+CEA badge.